INSRapperswil/network-ninja/README.md

-# network-ninja - A network TShoot Docker Image
+# ninja - A network TShoot Docker Image
 A Docker image which contains multiple helpful network troubleshooting packages.
 We use this image inside GNS3 labs.

 Installed packages: